ansible/jewel/aap-dev/README.md

 * dnf install go-task openssl

 ### Quick Start
-From the `aap-dev` directory, run:
+From the `aap-dev` directory, run these commands to get started.
+The build command, right now, will build the eda-server image because that requires a locally-built image.
+The AWX image may be pulled from ghcr.

 ```
+make dev-build
 make dev-up
 ```